 β-keratin is the harder-wearing variety, making up the bulk of the shell, although softer α-keratin is found at the hinge on the tortoise’s side where the carapace and plastron meet.

 While the scutes on a tortoise’s shell are hard, they’re not invulnerable.
 The scutes can crack and break, which allows bacteria to enter the tortoise’s body.

 What are the Rings Inside a Tortoise’s Scutes?

-You’ll notice many rings if you look closely at the scutes on a tortoise’s carapace.
+If you look closely at the scutes on a tortoise’s carapace, you’ll notice many rings.
 These are colloquially known as ‘growth rings.’

 Legend has it that each growth ring denotes a year of age.

 If the tortoise has 20 growth rings per scute, some believe this suggests it’s 20 years old.
 Remember, scutes are not shed and replaced.

 According to Herpetologica, the scientific accuracy of this theory is questionable, and it shouldn’t be considered a failsafe barometer of a tortoise’s age.

 Without knowing its hatching date, there’s no way to be sure how old a tortoise is.

 Tortoise shedding can take several weeks or even months, and due to the slow progress, a new shedding cycle may commence almost as soon as a previous cycle concludes.